PlasmaPy/git-demo/README.md

    ```

 3. **Copy** the contents of the file `~/.ssh/id_ed25519.pub`.
-   In a Unix terminal, we can use the command `cat` (short for "concatenate")
+   In a Unix terminal, the command `cat` (short for "concatenate")
-   which will print out the contents of a file.
+   prints out the contents of a file.

    ```bash
    cat ~/.ssh/id_ed25519.pub